greg0ire/dockerony/README.md

 and 4. can become facultative if you have an image registry.
 This would leave only… step 5.
 That's right, just one command.

-For the moment, there is only an `nginx` and a `php` image.
-No database support.
+For the moment there is :

+- an nginx image
+- a php image
+- a postgres image

 All images are based on the same docker image : `ubuntu:trusty`.

 ## Setup inside a Symfony2 application